 High Occupancy Housing Development, Two-units: A lot or parcel containing two dwelling units, excluding an Accessory Dwelling Unit, with:

 - a.
-More than a total of six bedrooms; or - b.
-One or more dwelling unit(s) containing four or more bedrooms with a Bedroom-to-Sanitation Facility Ratio less than 1.3.
+More than a total of seven bedrooms; or - b.
+One or more dwelling unit(s) containing four or more sanitation facilities.

 High Occupancy Housing Development, Three-units: A lot or parcel containing three dwelling units with: